Skip to Content

 They are used in everything from samosas to the classic saag aloo, as well as in dishes like aloo gosht and dum aloo!

-Not to mention then really rather famous Bombay Potatoes which is more of a dry side dish than a full-on potato curry.
+Not to mention the really rather famous Bombay Potatoes, which are more of a dry side dish than a full-on potato curry.

 Close-up Indian aloo mutter curry with potatoes and peas.